tlwilliams895/log_puzzle_py/README.md

 - You will need an active Internet connection in order to download the images
 - If your socket connection times out within `urllib`, try again

-## Submitting your work
-To submit your solution for grading, you will need to create a github [Pull Request (PR)](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).
-Refer to the `PR Workflow` article in your course content for details.

 ## Credits
 Creative Commons (CC) Attribution: The images used in this puzzle were made available by their owners under the [Creative Commons Attribution 2.5](http://creativecommons.org/licenses/by/2.5/) license, which generously encourages remixes of the content such as this one.
 The animal image is from the Flickr user `zappowbang` and the place image is from the Flickr user `booleansplit`.